usc-isi-i2/kgtk/docs/transform/query.md

 Any number of queries can be chained into complex pipelines.
-If intermediate data such as the counts above are not explicitly named and preserved, they will simply be replaced by the input imported by the next query in the chain.
+If intermediate data such as the counts above are not explicitly named and preserved, it will simply be replaced by the input imported by the next query in the chain.
 This is generally the expected behavior and avoids accumulation of useless intermediate results.